A quick message from Founder, Bill Carlson:

 What are bed bugs attracted to?

 We are aware that bed bugs are attracted to carbon dioxide.
-When we fall into a deep sleep, as we exhale, we emit carbon dioxide which attracts bed bugs to come out from hiding.
-Bed bugs are also attracted to body heat that is generated by humans.
+When we fall into a deep sleep, we emit carbon dioxide as we exhale, which attracts bed bugs to come out from hiding.
+Bed bugs are also attracted to the body heat that humans generate.

 But here's something interesting we bet you haven't heard of before.
 According to an article published in Newsweek Magazine, bed bugs are also attracted to color.

-The article states that bed bugs are specifically attracted to the colors black and red, and do not like the colors green, yellow, and white.
+The article states that bed bugs are attracted explicitly to black and red and do not like the colors green, yellow, and white.

 Here's how to make a simple DIY bed bug trap according to this National Geographic article: